Friday, May 15, 2026

 Do you think the signage with the metal butterfly and caterpillar is enough of an invitation.
 Maybe the lantana and butterfly weed.

-6. My favorite Magazines are Southern Living (their recent one, April 2026, I guess) is my favorite.
-It presents Southern food so well, I think I will start cooking.
+6. One of my favorite Magazines must be SOUTHERN LIVING.
+Their recent one, April 2026, I guess, is my favorite.
+It presents Southern food so well!
+ENGLISH HOME and ENGLISH GARDEN follow a close second.
+Now inspired I think I will start cooking these old favorites in my

 I love Peter Rabbit!
 Williams Sonoma